-Click arrow buttons in the Data offsets (global) control to adjust data offsets for the whole spreadsheet.
+Click the Data offsets (global) control to adjust data offsets for the whole spreadsheet.buttons in the

 Additionally, you can use the spinner in → → of each leading cell (orange) to adjust data offset locally, i.e. for a particular column only.
-Notice how modifying data offset is visualised in the sheet preview – the 'omitted' rows change colour.
+Notice how modifying data offset is visualized in the sheet preview – the 'omitted' rows change color.
 By following dashed cells, which appear when you click a leading cell, you can quickly check where your record will be written.

-The arrow buttons in Data offsets (global) only shift the data offset property of each cell either up or down.
+The Data offsets (global) only shift the data offset property of each cell either up or down.
 So mixed offsets are retained, just shifted as desired.
 To set all data offsets to a single value, enter the value into the number field of Data offsets (global).
-Note that if there are some mixed offsets, the value is displayed in gray.
+Note that if there are some mixed offsets, the value is displayed in gray.buttons in